sitaliani/sitaliani/README.md

 - 👋 Hi, I’m @sitaliani
 - 👀 I’m interested in sports
-- 🌱 I’m currently learning to code
+- 🌱 I’m currently learning to code on appAcademy
 - 💞️ I’m looking to collaborate on programming
 - 📫 How to reach me: instagram profile: @essea_89